About The Great Island Foundation

 Science & Education

-We fund fellowships for graduate students in marine ecology, participate in community science programs, and work with local schools to cultivate the next generation of environmental stewards.
-We believe that lasting conservation requires not just action, but understanding.
+We fund fellowships for graduate students in marine ecology, participate in community science programs, and work with local schools to connect the next generation to the water.
+Conservation that lasts has to be rooted in understanding, not just what the estuary needs, but why it matters to the people who live here.

 Our Vision